philgrider/The-Sharpening-House/README.md

 ## Feature Requests
 - Select the time of day to to text recipies
+- Ability to save to favorites
+- Share recipe with friends
+- Recommend recipe based on search history
+- Suprise me to get random recipe

 ## Technologies Used
-- Food2Fork API to get recipies
+- Food2Fork API
-- Twilio API to send SMS
+- Twilio API
-- Effeckt.cs to render modals
+- Izimodal.js
+- animation.css
+- Popper.js
 - JQuery
 - JavaScript
 - HTML5/CSS3
 - Bootstrap